backdrop-contrib/ckeditor/README.md

 kind of installation on the client computer.

 <h2>Status</h2>
-This module is in the initial stages of porting to Backdrop
+This module has been ported to Backdrop and is ready for testing.

 <h2>Help & Documentation</h2>